 Korsgaard follows Kant's terminology in referring to second-order practical judgments as "postulates" of practical reason.
-Korsgaard explains,

-A postulate of practical reason is an object of rational belief, but the reasons for the belief are practical and moral Although these beliefs are theoretical in form - the will is free, there is a God - their basis and their function are practical.
-(Korsgaard 1996: 172)
+Korsgaard explains, "a postulate of practical reason is an object of rational belief, but the reasons for the belief are practical and moral....
+Although these beliefs are theoretical in form-the will is free, there is a God-their basis and their function are practical" (Korsgaard 1996a, 172).
 Since both deliberation and evaluation require ascribing responsibility to oneself or others, one must always act (or judge) as if one is free.
-And since one must act as if one is free, one can make philosophical sense of the way one acts only if one maintains that one is free.8 The belief that the will is free is a second order judgment that articulates the presupposition underlying first order practical judgments.9 Similarly, the belief that all respect the moral law, although even here, one ought to obey this law because it is unconditionally binding, not because doing so confirms one's freedom.
+And since one must act as if one is free, one can philosophically justify the way one acts only if one maintains that one is free.
+The belief that the will is free is a second-order judgment that articulates a presupposition underlying first-order practical judgments.
+Similarly, the belief that all one ought to obey this law because it is unconditionally binding, not because doing so confirms one's freedom.

-7 At least, explicability in terms of natural causes is generally not given as a first order scientific judgment.
-Insofar as universal explicability is presented as a scientific theory in itself, it suffers from the problems with induction to which Hume famously drew attention in his Treatise, and which Kant further explained in his first Critique.
+3 At least, explicability in terms of natural causes is generally not given as a first-order scientific judgment.
+Insofar as universal explicability is presented as a scientific theory, it suffers from the problems of induction to which Hume famously drew attention in his Treatise, and which Kant further explained in the Critique of Pure Reason.